fsprojects/FSharpLint/docs/Home.md

 ####Configuration Files

 Configuration of the tool is done using xml with a purposely similar structure to [StyleCop](http://stylecop.codeplex.com/).
+Configuration files must be named: `Settings.FSharpLint`.
+A single xml file containing the default configuration for all rules is [included inside of the software](../src/FSharpLint.Framework/DefaultConfiguration.FSharpLint).

+The configuration files are loaded in a specific order, files loaded after another will override the previous file.
+The default configuration is loaded first, from there the tool checks each directory from the root to up to the project being linted's directory.
+For example if the path of the project being linted was `C:\Files\SomeProjectBeingLinted`, then `C:\` would first be checked for a config file - if a config file is found then it would override the default config, then `C:\Files` would be checked - if a config file was found and a config file was also previously found in `C:\` then the config in `C:\Files` would override the one in `C:\` and so on.

-Configuration files must have the extension: `.FSharpLint`.
-A single xml file containing the default configuration for all rules is [included inside of the software](../src/FSharpLint.Framework/DefaultConfiguration.FSharpLint), these rules can then be overridden by creating new files in the directories of projects to be analysed (should be in the same directory as the .fsproj files).
-The rules are overridden by redefining any properties of an analyser/rule that you want to override, for example if you wanted to turn off the function reimplmentation analyser which has the default configuration of:
+The configuration rules are overridden by redefining any properties of an analyser/rule that you want to override, for example if you wanted to turn off the function reimplmentation analyser which has the default configuration of:

     <Analyser AnalyserId="FSharpLint.FunctionReimplementation">
       <Rules />